 - Call you unless you’re already a plan member.

-- Offer you cash, a gift or a free meal as part of a sales pitch.
+- Offer you cash (or gifts worth more than $15) as part of a sales pitch.

 - Ask for payment via phone or online (you’ll always get a bill, the agency says).